 Section 15.
-An elected officer may be removed from office, and a new election held, due to specific cause, generally limited to violation of the Constitution, misconduct, improper election, or abuse of the powers of office.
-A petition signed by a majority of the membership shall be sufficient to require a recall election for any sitting officer.
-The Elections Committee shall supervise the recall election.
+An elected officer may be removed from office, and a new special election held, due to specific cause, generally limited to violation of the Constitution, misconduct, improper election, or abuse of the powers of office.
+A petition signed by 20% of eligible voters of the membership shall be sufficient to require a recall election for any sitting officer.
+The Elections Committee shall supervise the recall election and subsequent special election.